irjaimes/portfolio/README.md

 - GIVEN I need to sample a potential employee's previous work

 - WHEN I load their portfolio
-- THEN I am presented with the developer's name, a recent photo, and links to sections about them, their work, and how to contact them
+- THEN I am presented with the developer's name, a **recent photo**, and links to sections about them, their work, and how to contact them

 - WHEN I click one of the links in the navigation
 - THEN the UI scrolls to the corresponding section